 Our operational excellence derives in part from our knowledge of community development.
 By cultivating constructive relationships with our stakeholders and contributing to local social and economic resilience, our teams help ensure our operations run smoothly over the life of each field.
 More broadly, that long-term commitment in each country is essential to winning and keeping our social license to operate.
 Our priority is managing our potential impact in a way that is consistent with our unwavering commitment to human rights.

-Meeting with Julie Vallat - Head of the Societal Department (HSE Direction - EP)
+Meeting with Claudine Chavée - Head of Social Performance Department

 Human Rights at the Root of our Community Engagement Policy

 Everywhere we operate, we uphold internationally recognized human rights as part of a serious, long-term commitment, set out in our Code of Conduct.
 Our compliance with international norms, such as the U.N.
 Guiding Principles on Business and Human Rights, is an outgrowth of that commitment.
 Any failure to do so is liable to result in internal sanctions as well as legal action, since numerous countries have now adopted specific regulations that, in some cases, are applicable beyond their borders.

 We abide by a voluntary commitment to transparency.
 We were the first company in the oil industry to publish a dedicated briefing paper on human rights.
 Our task, alongside our operating affiliates, is to identify where our impact in this area is most significant, so it can be remedied.
 Our stance has won international attention and in March 2017 was hailed by the Corporate Human Rights Benchmark, which placed Total at the top of its rankings for the oil industry.